This post has been adapted from a patient who experienced this.

 Here’s what I focused on:

-The Results?
-No Surgery — and No More Attacks
+The Results: No Surgery, No More Attacks

 It didn’t happen overnight, but it did happen.
 No more gallbladder attacks.
 No more bloating after meals.
 And most importantly, I kept my organ.

-I’m not here to shame anyone who’s had their gallbladder removed — I know sometimes things feel urgent.
+I’m not here to shame anyone who’s had their gallbladder removed.
+I know sometimes things feel urgent.

 But I am here to say: You have options.
 Don’t settle for removing a part of your body without first understanding why it’s struggling in the first place.